Aberffraw: Llys Llywelyn

 There is a holiday home accommodation in the village named Llys Llywelyn, it was once a heritage centre dedicated to the history of the medieval Kingdom of Gwynedd and its royal court (llys) at Aberffraw.
 There is a sculpted piece of artwork by Jonah Jones dedicated to the Princes of Gwynedd.
 After more than a decade of negotiations, the heritage centre was moved to Llangefni and the centre was turned into holiday cottages in 2020.
 There is a cafe on site for visitors.

 Recreation and education

 The village has a Welsh football league system team named C.P.D.
 Aberffraw (Aberffraw FC in English); they play in the village of Bryn Du.
-There was a school at Aberffraw since before 1860, but the village school closed in 2011.
+There was a village school at Aberffraw since before 1860, but it closed in 2011.

 Governance

 There was a change in the Anglesey UK electoral wards in 2013, reducing the number of councilors from 40 to 33.
 Aberffraw remained in the Bro Aberffraw area with 2 council members representing the Isle of Anglesey.
 As of the 2022 election, the ward is represented by Plaid Cymru councillors Arfon Wyn and John Ifan Jones.